 A man with a beard and mustache taking a selfie in front of a mirror, wearing a baseball cap and a black t-shirt, in black and white.

+Explore.
+Cross.
+Scrutinize worlds far removed from my own.
 Seeing without being seen, protected by the camera.
 Spying on other people's lives and navigating the heart of their intimacy.
-As a documentary filmmaker, I have moved through worlds far removed from my own.
-Over the course of my shoots, I began taking photos, initially borrowing my wife's film camera, a 1981 Olympus OM-1.
+As a documentary filmmaker, I have been exploring the body for 20 years and co-directing films that straddle the line between portraiture and collective fresco.
+Over time and through filming, without really knowing how or why, I started taking photos, initially borrowing my wife's film camera, a 1981 Olympus OM-1.
 The element of chance and the letting go that such an old camera requires are unmatched and part of the thrill.
-That was in 2010, and I was immediately struck by the evocative power that a single image can sometimes convey, I, whose job is on the contrary to produce them by thousands.
-Long sporadic, this practice gradually turned into an obsession, and I inevitably succumbed to the frenzy of collecting (Leica, Nikon, Hasselblad, Pentax, etc.), swearing each time that the next camera would be my last.
+That was in 2010, and I was immediately struck by the power that a single image can sometimes convey, even though my job is to produce them by thousands.
+What started out as a sporadic pursuit gradually turned into an obsession, and I inevitably succumbed to the frenzy of collecting (Leica, Nikon, Hasselblad, Pentax, etc.), swearing with each camera I found that it would be my last.
 Until the next one.

-This photographic practice, self-taught and intuitive, has developed as a counterpoint to my documentary work, with greater agility, autonomy, and immediacy: photographing what I cannot film.
+This photographic practice, self-taught and intuitive, developed as a counterpoint to my documentary work, offering greater agility, autonomy and immediacy: photographing what I cannot film.
 Whether posed portraits or street scenes, everyday images or distant travels, my photographs share a common thread: documenting reality while submitting to its demands.
 I am not looking for the spectacular or the staged.
 I pursue emptiness, nothingness, boredom, the strange, or the ordinary.
 In this ongoing exploration, everything interests me as long as it feels true and the distance is right.
 I like abandoned cars, plastic chairs and stacked crates.
 I like portraits of strangers and that tacit agreement between the observer and the observed.
-I like photographing my children, I like to gently mock tourists and their attire.
-I like mist on windows, fog and puddles.
-All these pictures form an intimate body of work combining documentary, abstraction, melancholy and comical images.
+I like to photograph my children and my dog, I like to gently mock tourists and their attire, I like mist on windows, fog and puddles.
+All these images form an intimate body of work combining documentary, abstraction, melancholy and comical strangeness.

-For years, I accumulated these pictures the way one accumulates memories, thousands of shots posted furtively on Instagram before disappearing into the depths of poorly labeled, often misplaced hard drives.
+For years, I accumulated these images the way one accumulates memories, thousands of pictures posted furtively on Instagram before disappearing into the depths of poorly labeled, often misplaced hard drives.

 Today, I want these photographs to exist.
 And it starts here.